daqhris/daqhris.github.io/crypto-growth-fund.md

 ### Crypto-asset
 > A **crypto-asset** is a digital asset designed to work as a medium of exchange wherein individual coin ownership records are stored in a ledger
-> existing in a form of a computerized database using strong cryptography to secure transaction records,
+> existing in the form of a computerized database using strong cryptography to secure transaction records,
 > to control the creation of additional coins, and to verify the transfer of coin ownership.
 > It does not exist in physical form (like paper money) and is typically not issued by a central authority.